ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-splay-tree.md

 Thus, a zigzig rotation takes place in those situations where a zigzag rotation is not appropriate.
-The zigzig rotation is illustrated by figure @fig:ZigZig.
-While the figure appears somewhat different from figure @fig:AVLdouble, in fact the zigzig rotation is identical to the AVL tree double rotation.
+The zigzig rotation is illustrated by
+@fig:ZigZig.
+While the figure appears somewhat different from @fig:AVLdouble, in fact the zigzig rotation is identical to the AVL tree double rotation.